A Look Back at What God Did—Because You Gave

 CRISIS RESPONSE CERTIFICATION

-Both Keith and Alice completed official Samaritan’s Purse emergency team chaplaincy certification, preparing Disciple Daily to serve in global disaster zones with spiritual and emotional care.
+Both Keith and Alice completed official Samaritan’s Purse emergency team Crisis Response Certification, preparing Disciple Daily to serve in global disaster zones with spiritual and emotional care.

 DEEPENING TIES WITH ISRAEL